My first job on air in the United States: KAPI AM, a small radio station in the state of Colorado

 I accepted with pleasure and worked there for more than a year.
-After that, my brother Fernando Escandon notified me that they were having auditions in Los Angeles, CA for a job as television newscaster, announcer and reporter at KMEX-TV channel 34 where the same thing happened!
+After that, my brother Fernando Escandon called me from Los Angeles and let me know that they were having auditions in Los Angeles, CA for a job as television newscaster, announcer and reporter.
+And it was a TV station I had watched sporadically when I lived in LA: KMEX-TV channel 34.

-When I arrived they gave a list of stories in English that I had to translate and write a script for a 5 minute newscast.
+When I arrived at KMEX, then operating from an old television studio building located at 721 N. Bronson Blvd in Hollywood California, they gave a list of stories in English that I had to translate and write a script for a 5 minute newscast.
 When I returned with my news script someone told me later that they were surprised I wrote it so quickly.
 When they recorded my presentation I was called to the office of Station manager Danny Villanueva where among other things if I was ready to work the following Monday!
 I told him that I had two jobs in Colorado where I had to give at least a week’s notice.
 After a week, I returned and started working as an anchor for the 5p.m. and 10 p.m. newscasts I ended up working there for the next 28 years.